 As someone who isn’t an avid cyclist, I appreciate that the VeloCore has dual-sided pedals.
 This is different from many other high-end exercise bikes (such as Peloton) that require you to wear clip-in shoes.
 You can choose to use the caged side with sneakers and adjust the tightness with the strap or use the SPD clips and cycling shoes.

 Prefer something else?
-The VeloCore is compatible with any 9/16” pedal.
+The VeloCore is compatible with any 9/16-inch pedal.
 You can easily switch them out by loosening the left pedal clockwise and the right pedal counter-clockwise.

 I found the handlebars to be comfortably padded.
 You can adjust the height of them to suit your personal preference.
 Generally speaking, you should aim to have your handlebars at around the same height as your saddle.

-My only complaint is that you aren’t able to adjust the handlebars forwards or backward.
+Lindsay and I had the same callout on the handlebars: You aren’t able to adjust the handlebars forwards or backward.
 This could be a problem if your arms are particularly long or short.
+That said, we still scored the VeloCore at 4.5 out of 5 stars in the ergonomics and adjustability category.

 Conveniences

-The VeloCore has a few things that make your indoor cycling experience more pleasant.
+The VeloCore has a few things that make your indoor cycling experience more pleasant, which is why it earns 4.5 out of 5 stars in this category.
 There are dual water-bottle holders on either side of the bike, two 3-pound dumbbells, and a media rack.

 What I appreciate about the specific water holders is that they are flexible and can accommodate something larger than a typical disposable bottle.
 Plenty of exercise bikes that I have tested have water bottle holders that cannot hold anything sizable, which can be frustrating.